vitessio/website/content/en/docs/14.0/user-guides/configuration-advanced/comment-directives.md

 - Only works for `SELECT` (read) queries.
 - Does not work when doing manual shard-targeting.
 See [this issue](https://github.com/vitessio/vitess/issues/7031).
-- Cannot set a higher limit to evade the settings for `-queryserver-config-query-timeout` and/or `-queryserver-config-transaction-timeout`.
+- Cannot set a higher limit to evade the settings for `--queryserver-config--query-timeout` and/or `--queryserver-config-transaction-timeout`.

 ## Multi-shard Autocommit (`MULTI_SHARD_AUTOCOMMIT`)